Everything you need to know

 Until a durable peace can be found, and mass reconstruction begins, large numbers of Syrians will continue to be forced from their homes.

 There is no indication that peace and justice will be granted to Syrians in the near future.
-From Afrin to Eastern Ghouta, the hellish conflict continues.
-But so do the courageous and selfless acts of Syrian civil society, including grassroots groups of first-responders, medics and rights defenders.
+Dozens of hospitals in Idlub have been bombed as the hellish conflict continues.
+We are in awe of the courageous and selfless acts of Syrian civil society, including grassroots groups of first-responders, medics and rights defenders.
 Their heroism and resilience have saved thousands of lives, and inspired countless others.

 Help Refugees supports Syrians both within the country, and outside.
 We support a range of grassroots initiatives in non-regime held areas of Syria, from the Independent Doctors’ Association to the Emissa organization, to ensure that aid can reach spaces where other organizations can’t act.
 Furthermore, our implementing partners in Lebanon – including Salam LADC and Women Now! – support refugee-led initiatives and create social spaces for those living in the Beqaa Valley.